apache/couchdb/src/docs/src/api/database/find.rst

 Index selection
 ===============

-`_find` chooses which index to use for responding to a query, unless you specify an index at query time.
+:ref:`_find <api/db/_find>` chooses which index to use for responding to a query, unless you specify an index at query time.

 The query planner looks at the selector section and finds the index with the closest match to operators and fields used in the query.
 If there are two